SergioCalde/Angularv19/README.md

 04. Homework.
 Create a super hero interface.
 05. Basic Destructuring.
 Review about basic destructuring in Typescript.
 Review about arrays destructuring.
 06. Function Destructuring.
 Review about function destructuring in Typescript.
+07. Import and Export.
+Review about import and export in Typescript.
+Review modules in Typescript.